-As a result, a 3-year Outdoor Learning Officer was employed to work with both Park Authorities to promote the Parks as ideal and unique sites for outdoor learning and ensure that using them was made easy and practical for educators.
+As a result, a 2-year Outdoor Learning Officer was employed to work with both Park Authorities to promote the Parks as ideal and unique sites for outdoor learning and ensure that using them was made easy and practical for educators.

-As well as pupil and teacher residential visits to the Parks and NNRs, a range of information is available online.
-This includes www.cairngormslearningzone.co.uk, which is aimed at Higher students with an interest in the Cairngorms National Park and there is information on outdoor learning in National Parks on the Glow schools intranet for students and teachers.
+As well as pupil and teacher residential visits to the Parks and NNRs, a range of information is now available online including www.cairngormslearningzone.co.uk, which is aimed at Higher students with an interest in the Cairngorms National Park and there is information on outdoor learning in National Parks on the Glow schools intranet for students and teachers.